| || |

 Vertical differentiation is a property of the supplied goods but, as it is maybe needless to say, the perceived difference in quality by different consumer will play a crucial role in the purchase decisions.

 In particular, potential consumers can have a biased perception of the features of the good (say because of advertising or social pressure and cultural conditioning).
+They systematically rate lower or higher a feature (e.g. calories) than it would be in a neutral lab.

 Vertical product differentiation examples include products with ranked ingredients (e.g. in descending order: olive oil, mais oil, palm oil, mixed oils) or dychotomous materials (e.g. fake vs. original assembled parts).